 4. What is your approach to financial planning?

 The types of services a financial planner will provide vary from organization to organization.
 Some planners prefer to develop detailed financial plans encompassing all of a client’s financial goals.
 Others choose to work in specific areas such as taxation, estate planning, insurance and investments.
-Others may only deal with clients with specific net worth and income levels, or will outline a plan, and refer you to other financial professionals to implement it.
+The financial planner you have chosen might only deal with clients with specific net worth and income levels, or will outline a plan, and refer you to other financial professionals to implement it.

 While it is not necessary to go into your first meeting with a financial planner knowing exactly the scope of the services you want, this question will help you determine what level of involvement you would like the financial planner to have.